 Being transparent about the number of complaints that firms receive is helpful for the industry and consumers.
 Firms can compare their performance with their peers and consumers have an additional source of information about the firms we regulate.

-We publish two different types of data: at firm level for individual firms; and aggregate (or total) figures for the industry.
+We publish two different types of data every six months: firm specific data for individual firms and aggregate (or total) figures for the industry.

-This includes data from individual firms that have reported 500 or more complaints in a six-month period.
-This accounts for around 97% of complaints that firms report to us.
-We publish the complaints data in both a sortable online table in which you can search the data by firm and a downloadable table in which you can search the data by product group.
+This includes data from individual firms that have reported 500 or more complaints in a six month period, or 1,000 or more in a year (approximately 220 firms).
+These complaints account for around 98% of all complaints that firms report to us.
+We publish the data in both a sortable online table, where you can search by firm, and a downloadable table where you can search the data by product group (eg banking products).

 How we define a complaint